JuliaPhysics/Measurements.jl/docs/usage.rst

 .. function:: Measurements.gradient(y::Measurement, x::AbstractArray{Measurement})

-In order to propagate the uncertainties, ``Measurements.jl`` keeps track of the total derivative of an expression with respect to all independent measurements from which the expression comes.
-For this reason, the package provides two convenient functions, ``Measurements.derivative`` and ``Measurements.gradient``, to get the total derivative and the gradient of an expression with respect to independent measurements.
+In order to propagate the uncertainties, ``Measurements.jl`` keeps track of the partial derivative of an expression with respect to all independent measurements from which the expression comes.
+For this reason, the package provides two convenient functions, ``Measurements.derivative`` and ``Measurements.gradient``, to get the partial derivative and the gradient of an expression with respect to independent measurements.

 Standard Score